garden-io/garden/docs/guides/deprecations.md

 In Garden 0.14, the default value of `spec.waitForJobs` will change to `true`.
 You can adopt the new behaviour by declaring `apiVersion: garden.io/v2` in your project configuraiton.

-This means that deploy actions will wait for jobs to complete by default when applying Job manifests.
+This means that Deploy actions will wait for Jobs to complete by default when applying Job manifests.

-For more information about jobs, please refer to the [official Kubernetes documentation on Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+For more information about Jobs, please refer to the [official Kubernetes documentation on Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).